 We have launched a new product under the Cornerstone brand called Insulating Render.
 Insulating Render can be applied to virtually any internal surface and can be applied at 25mm per coat making it a much quicker application than conventional lime mortar/plaster.
-It has K valued of 0.12 which means increased insulating properties; for every 1mm of Insulating Render applied you improve the U Value by over 1%.
+It has a K value of 0.12 which means increased insulating properties; for every 1mm of Insulating Render applied you improve the U Value by over 1%.

 Cornerstone Insulating Render is designed to improve the thermal performance of solid walled masonry, whilst maintaining the high vapour permeability and low strength of an NHL2 render.
 Insulating Render offers a viable solution for Part L1B legislation in that it meets the requirements for improving the thermal performance of a wall, whilst maintaining a permeable fabric which absorbs and readily allows for the evaporation of moisture and will not prejudice the character of the host building or increase the risk of long-term deterioration of the building fabric or fittings.
 With a measured K Value of 0.12, Insulating Render significantly outperforms similar systems both in terms of performance and cost.
 A 50mm application will improve the U value of a solid wall by 50% or more, significantly reducing heat loss.